Troubleshooting Offline Site Servers

 - Ensure that all of your PaperCut Servers are on the same PaperCut version.
 This is essential for a successful connection

 - Ensure that your Site Server has adequate free resources - E.g. disk space, CPU and RAM.
-For a full discussion of identifying and resolving server performance issues, please see our article Troubleshooting Server Performance Issues.
+For a full discussion of identifying and resolving server performance issues, please see our article Troubleshooting and optimizing Server Performance.

 - The most common cause of offline Site Servers is network problems - so checking the network (both connectivity and latency) is very important.
 We’ll discuss this further in the scenarios in this article